Germainch/blackjack/README.md

 5. Open your browser and navigate to 'http://localhost:8000'

 ## How to Play
-1. login to your account or register
+1. Login to your account or register
-2. click "Draw" to draw a card
+2. Click "Draw" to draw a card
-3. click "Fold" to end your turn
+3. Click "Fold" to end your turn
-4. click "Bet" to increase your bet by 100
+4. Click "Bet" to increase your bet by 100
-5. try to get as close to 21 possible without going over !
+5. Try to get as close to 21 possible without going over !